GSA/fcsm/resources/conferences/2015-research.md

 Assess the Early Impact of Healthcare Reform</a>  <small> (34.0 MB)</small></p><!---------pdf/G4_Kashihara_2015FCSM.pdf-------->
 <p class="indent">David Kashihara (Agency for Healthcare Research and Quality)<br>
 Robert Baskin (Retired)</p>
-<p>Movement and Changing Environment on the National Children’s Study: How can we Understand the Impact on a Longitudinal Population Survey</p>
+<p>Movement and Changing Environment on the National Children's Study: How can we Understand the Impact on a Longitudinal Population Survey</p>
 <p class="indent">Ned English (National Opinion Research Center at the University of Chicago)<br>
 Edward Mulrow (National Opinion Research Center at the University of Chicago)<br>
 Jennifer Hasche (National Opinion Research Center at the University of Chicago)<br>